 So many options!!
 Whose class should I take?

 All of our teachers would love to have you in class.
-During your 30 days for $30, try and take the class of as many different classes as possible.
-You might be surprised!
+During your 30 days for $30, try and take as many different classes as possible.
+You may surprise yourself!
 The mission at Yoga Centric is to encourage practitioners to feel content on their mats regardless of class format or teacher.

 Is it OK to take yoga if I have arthritis?